 This type of foreclosure is handled through the court system where the lender files a civil lawsuit against the borrower with a foreclosure complaint.

 The lender will then record a lis pendens (a lien on the property that gives notice of a pending foreclosure action).
 If the court grants a judgment allowing the lender to sell the property at auction, the Notice of Foreclosure Sale is published and posted on the property door.
 The Notice of Foreclosure Sale gives notice of the date, time and place of the auction.

 The borrower has one year after the foreclosure sale to redeem the property and mediation may be available during this action.

 There are many different ways to stop a foreclosure such as bankruptcy, mediation, modification, short sale and deed-in-lieu of foreclosure.

-Contact us to schedule a free consultation to discuss your options to stopping a foreclosure.
+Schedule a consultation to discuss your options to stopping a foreclosure.

 Deed In Lieu